mkdubey129/-CS50-s-Web---Final-project-python-controlled-car/README.md

 connected to local network

-2. application.py main app file , import all modules , perform some settings, render websites and exchange(emit & listen) data with client
+2. application.py main app file , import all modules , perform some settings, render websites and exchange (emit & listen) data with client

-3. index.html main website, I used touch events rather then click to support touchscreens -left side controlls power of rear engine
+3. index.html main website, I used touch events rather then click to support touchscreens

+-left side controlls power of rear engine

 -center displays camera streaming

 -on the bottom are reading from sennsors

--right bottom corner contain <svg> for controlling -right top side:
+-right bottom corner contain SVG for controlling

+-right top side:

-	-arming rear engine (if automatically not armed) -slow mode (constant slow speed)
+--arming rear engine (if automatically not armed)

+--slow mode (constant slow speed)

-	-camera on/off
+--camera on/off

-	-capture a picture
+--capture a picture

-	-gallery button (display gallery in new tab)
+--gallery button (display gallery in new tab)

 4. pictures.html it loads data from database - humidity, pressure, temp, date , time and picture filename.
 Pictures are stored in static folder .
 Everything is loaded to table with Jinja2.